unicornio8/checkoutapi-docs/source/includes/_checkout-api.md

 Important to notice, is that the three options to provide addresses are mutually exclusive.
 Clients of the API can either send one or the other, but never both.
 For example, sending values in `billing_address` and `billing_address_id` will result in a 400 error.
 But you can send the `billing_address` and the `shipping_address_id`.
 The reason for this behavior is to set clear expectations from the client to the API, and vice versa.
 This way it is always clear which address should be used.
 Giving preference to one field over the other would not be completely clear to the API because there is no way of knowing which one the client intended to use, nor would it be to the client which one was used, and why.

-Notice that the response also does not include the articles being ordered.
+Please note that the response also does not include the articles being ordered.
 You can get that using the endpoint to get the [cart content](#getting-the-cart).

 Assuming that everything is OK with the articles and addresses, we are left with the payment step.
 There are two options here: the customer already has the default payment method selected (look into the `payment` field); customer has no default payment method, or wishes to use a different one.
 For the first case the checkout process can proceed to order creation.
 For the second case the customer must be redirected to the payment selection page indicated by the `selection_page_url` field.

 The payment selection is done outside of our components.
 Using the link in the `selection_page_url` field, customers are directed to a page where the selection of the payment method is done.
 After they're finished, customers will be redirected back to the checkout.
 This will require a redirect URL provided by the client of our API, which is sent by our component to the payment component.
 To know which payment method was selected clients of the API need to [get the checkout object](#getting-the-checkout) to get an updated version.

+When payment information is returned as part of the checkout object the `metadata` field might have some useful information to display to the customer.
+The content of that field will depend on the payment method selected.
+For some examples of metadata per payment method please check the [Payment section](#payment).

 Worth noticing is the `payment.external_payment` flag.
 When set to true, clients of the API can already provide the customer with the information that they will be redirected to an external page after order creation (for example, for payments with PayPal).
 More details on payment in the [Payment section](#payment).